openstates/enhancement-proposals/002-legal-citations.md

 ## Abstract

-A number of jurisidictions offer metadata to link bills to the sections of the legal code that they will alter, or to the finished chaptered laws.
+A number of jurisidictions offer metadata to link bills to the sections of the legal code that they will alter, or to the chaptered laws.
 We should modify the bills model to allow scraping this data.

+Note: There are many different legal structures that can be altered by bills.
+In this document, "legal code" will be used as shorthand for "collection of laws or rules modified by a bill", rather than strictly codes/register entries/constitutions, etc.

 ## Specification